Constructed language: Community

+A posteriori

 An a posteriori language (from Latin meaning "from the latter"), according to French linguist Louis Couturat, is any constructed language whose elements are borrowed from or based on existing languages.
 The term can also be extended to controlled language, and is most commonly used to refer to vocabulary despite other features.
 Likewise, zonal auxiliary languages (auxiliary languages for speakers of a particular language family) are a posteriori by definition.

-While most auxiliary languages are a posteriori due to their intended function as a medium of communication, many artistic languages are fully a posteriori in design—many for the purposes of alternate history.
+While most auxiliary languages are a posteriori due to their intended function as a medium of communication, many artistic languages are fully a posteriori in design – many for the purposes of alternate history.
 In distinguishing whether the language is a priori or a posteriori, the prevalence and distribution of respectable traits is often the key.